National Centre for Human Rights (Jordan)

-The National Centre for Human Rights (NCHR) is the national human rights institution of Jordan.
+The National Centre for Human Rights (NCHR; المركز الوطني لحقوق الإنسان) is the national human rights institution of Jordan.

 In 2006 the NCHR secured 'A-status' accreditation from the peer review process of the International Coordinating Committee of NHRIs (ICC), certifying it as compliant with the Paris Principles (the UN-endorsed standards for NHRIs).
 This gave it enhanced access to the United Nations human rights bodies.
 That status was subjected to special review twice by the ICC in 2007, and reaffirmed; it was again accorded A status under the ordinary review procedure in 2010.

 In the ICC annual meeting in March 2012, the Jordanian institution was elected as chair of the network of 99 institutions.

 The commission is a member of the Asia Pacific Forum, one of the four regional groupings in the ICC.

 The NCHR also launches investigations due to complaints of human rights abuse in the correction centers in Jordan.

 History

 King Abdullah II established a Royal Commission for Human Rights in 2000 to examine Jordan's human rights situation.
 In 2002, the Royal Commission for Human Rights completed its mandate, recommending the establishment of an independent national human rights organization to improve the Kingdom's protection and respect of human rights.
 Following that, in 2002, the NCHR was formed by a provisional law (no. 75) under Article 94(1) of the Constitution of Jordan by a Royal Decree on December 19, 2002.
 It was subsequently made permanent by the Law of the National Centre for Human Human Rights (Permanent Law No 51, 2006).
 In carrying out its human rights-related activities, the NCHR has a nationwide jurisdiction with complete budgetary and administrative independence.